Extensions & late submissions

 Students must submit their request for an extension as early as possible and this MUST be submitted before the coursework deadline.
 However, note that extension requests are expected to be used for short-term acute events so we would not expect to receive a request for an extension more than 2 weeks in advance of the deadline.

-Ongoing, longer term mitigating circumstances impacting your studies in general should be discussed with your Personal Tutor or the Student Support Team and Special Circumstances submitted or a Learning Profile should be obtained.
+Ongoing, longer term mitigating circumstances impacting your studies in general should be discussed with your Personal Tutor or your School Student Support Team and Special Circumstances submitted or a Learning Profile should be obtained.